csieber/hvbench-tutorial/tutorials/Tutorial2.md

 Now, you can go to your browser and see your charts here: http://192.168.34.10:19999/index.html

 If you see that a chart is not displayed, just referesh the tab.
-This is because we have change the settings in the conf file to lower the memory requirements (i.e. when we add new charts during execution of the plugin).
+This is because we have changed the settings in the conf file to lower the memory requirements (i.e. when we add new charts during execution of the plugin).

 Notes:

 1) Netdata is a real-time performance monitoring solution.
-You can read here about it, in detail: https://github.com/firehol/netdata/wiki
+You can read about it, in detail, here: https://github.com/firehol/netdata/wiki

 2) This is the first version of netdata-plugin, to get you started.
 It can be significantly improved.
 Feel free to modify it according to your need.